 Added bonus: Include buttons on this page that makes your guide easy to bookmark, print, PDF, email, or share on an office messaging platform like Slack or Yammer.

 2. Chat Boxes

 There once was a time I installed a chat plugin on a website and generated a lead for a tech company the very first night!
 While this can definitely work to generate more leads for your business, consider having an established policy for how to handle support requests that come in through online chat.
 If you don’t want to muddy the waters between your sales team and support team, then limit the use of your chat application on certain pages that existing customers are less likely to visit.

 Added bonus: Some chat apps can even force popup on pages that you specify, like service landing pages, FAQ, or pricing pages.
-While this may turn away some visitors, an interested prospect is likely to engage you if they are that far along in their process.
+While this may turn away some visitors, interesting prospects are likely to engage you if they are that far along in their process.

 Resources like this are comparable to best practice guides and tutorials, with the difference that they should be living, breathing resources that a prospective lead can interact with to chart their progress or repurpose in their daily work routines.
 If interactivity is not an option on your website, at least make this resource downloadable as a spreadsheet or text file.

 Added bonus: If an interactive document is not possible on your own website, consider hosting a spreadsheet in Google Drive for users to copy to their own Drive folders.
 If you allow this, however, try to find a way to brand the file to avoid having another company re-brand a resource you created.

 4. Software Marketing Ideas Including Co-marketing

 This is a commonly used tactic with channel program providers in both the computer hardware and software marketing verticals.
 In most cases, your company can probably use this as a tactic online and offline and generate a variety of leads with limited out of pocket costs.
 In many cases, the partner will assist in helping you cover the marketing costs and also aide in cross-promotion of the event to their marketing list.